brendandburns/vs-docker/README.md

    * Docker Build - Builds the Docker image from the Dockerfile.
 The name that it gives the image is the name of the top-level directory.
 For example if you have opened the directory `/home/user/my-project`, the name of the image will be `my-project`.
+   * Docker Push - Pushes the current image out to a registry.
    * Docker Run - Runs the image that is built for the current project.
+   * Docker Stop - Stops the container that is running for this project.
    * Docker Find - Finds any running containers for the project.
-   * Docker Stop - Stops the container that is running for this project.

 ## Requirements